 Over the years I have given many talks at conferences and garden clubs and I do a standard “Top 10 of Decorating” and my number one advise is always: Paint is the biggest bang for your buck.
 This is the truest tenet of decorating.
 Think about how much color effects your mood.
 It does the same thing for your room.
 Pink makes you feel pretty.
 Blue makes you calm.
 Red makes me crazy.
 (Oh, sorry, that may just be me!)
 If you have a room that you cannot afford to decorate, just paint it.
 It will instantly change the mood of the room and your mood.
 I have standard colors for rooms depending on the use of the room.
 But, of course, this always depends on the client.
 Believe it or not, I do listen to my client’s suggestions.
 Blue for bedrooms, neutrals for transition spaces, such as hallways and foyers, intense colors for dining rooms only… again this is my formula; it’s not a rule.
 Even if you are in temporary spaces, don’t be afraid to paint.
 It’s really little investment for the biggest return.
 If you must, pay to have it painted back to its original color when you leave.
 It will make a huge impact on you for the smallest amount of money.

-This is the last and best bit of advice I’ll give you when setting your decorating resolutions for 2016.
+This is the last and best bit of advice I’ll give you when setting your decorating resolutions.
 Now, when I mean a professional, I mean someone who does this one thing that you want done for a living.
 You know, like other people pay them money for their help AND are happy with the work.
-This doesn’t just apply to decorating.
+This doesn’t just apply to decorating and interior design.
 If you need a bathroom redone, hire a professional.
 They have done this many times and have seen the best and the worst situations.
 You, my Pinterest pal, have not.
 Tiling may look easy, but trust me, it isn’t.
 I have been called into assess what to be done on some of the worst do-it-yourself disasters.
 For what you’ll pay a professional to do your project, you’ll reap so much more in enjoyment and peace of mind.
 What I do for people is a luxury, so I realize that not everyone can afford it.
 But hiring a professional takes the stress out of the project and makes someone other than you accountable.
-I recently had the husband/client say that I was the best money he ever spent.
+I recently had the husband/interior design client say that I was the best money he ever spent.
 After all, as Oprah once said, “The best gift you can give yourself is a beautifully decorated room.”